Gov. Laura Kelly calls for Medicaid expansion, offers tax cut plan that speeds up end of grocery tax

 So far Medicaid expansion has been a non-starter in the Republican-controlled Legislature.
 But she noted the challenges rural hospital are facing as she tried again following five years of failed efforts to provide state health coverage to an additional 150,000 people.

-“They say that Medicaid Expansion is not a silver bullet for our rural hospitals,” she said in embargoed remarks.
+“They say that Medicaid expansion is not a silver bullet for our rural hospitals,” she said.
 “You know what?
 I agree.
-Of course it’s not going to solve every challenge facing rural healthcare.
-But it’s a critical part of the solution.
+Of course, it’s not going to solve every challenge facing rural health care, but it’s a critical part of the solution.
 We can’t solve the problem without it.”

 House Speaker Dan Hawkins decried the Medicaid expansion in a message on X, formerly Twitter.

 “The Governor should know- nothing in life is free, certainly not Medicaid expansion!
 Who’s going to end up paying- you and me!
-That’s who those costs get passed on to,” he said.
+That’s who those costs get passed on to,” he said, adding afterward, “Limited resources should be reserved for the truly needy instead of siphoning them away to able bodied adults who don’t want to work and who have access to other health care options.”

 Kansas is among only 10 states that have not expanded Medicaid in line with the 2010 federal Affordable Care Act, which promises federal funds to cover 90% of the new costs.
 In two other states, Georgia and Mississippi, top Republicans have signaled a willingness to discuss expansion this year, so the issue isn’t a dead letter.